-\subsection{Flow/Repetitiveness-based Classification}
+\subsubsection{Flow/Repetitiveness-based Classification}

 This taxonomy captures the iterative nature of agent-environment interactions.
-One-shot agents complete tasks in a single inference pass without environmental feedback.
-Multi-shot repetitive agents engage in iterative refinement cycles for complex tasks requiring extensive exploration.
+Single-step agents complete tasks in a single inference pass without environmental feedback.
+Multi-step repetitive agents engage in iterative refinement cycles for complex tasks requiring extensive exploration.

 \textbf{Single-step:} CoT prompting systems, Zero-shot tool use, Single-turn QA agents, RAG \cite{lewis2020retrieval}

 \textbf{Multi-step:} WebArena \cite{zhou2023webarena}, Balrog \cite{paglieri2024balrog}, AgentBench \cite{liu2023agentbench}